Kendalvega/Morning_Message/README.md

-# MorningMessageJava
+# Morning_Message
-Send a programmed morning message

-You can schudule a morning message using a Twilio number
+Send a programmed morning message using a twilio number and python SDK